Delegate spend and trip extensions

 The report found that business delegates attending an event in Britain who extended their trip for leisure purposes would, on average, spend double the amount of money (£1,942) than if they travelled home immediately after the event (£991).
 It also found the destination of the event was not a major factor in the delegate’s decision to extend their trip for leisure; the practicalities of flight timings, ease of travel and accommodation were considered more important.

-Our Foresight report Understanding Business Visits (PDF, 936KB) explores the business sub category data in more detail.
+Our Foresight report Understanding Business Visits (PDF, 866KB) explores the business sub category data in more detail.

-Regional breakdown of visits are provided, with London continuing to lead in terms of share of visits, night and spend.
-For the East and West Midlands, East of England, North East, North West and Yorkshire, at least a quarter of visits were made for business.
+Regional breakdown of visits are provided, with London continuing to lead in terms of share of visits, nights and spend for business visits to the UK overall, and for MICE visits.

 Destination decision-making, motivations and barriers for business visitors